rails/rails/guides/source/active_record_migrations.md

 guarantee referential integrity and so some people augment them with [foreign key constraints][] in the database.

-Although Active Record does not provide all the tools for working directly with such features, the `execute` method can be used to execute arbitrary SQL.
+In practice, foreign key constraints and unique indexes are generally considered safer when enforced at the database level.
+Although Active Record does not provide direct support for working with these database-level features, you can still use the execute method to run arbitrary SQL commands.

+It's worth emphasizing that while the Active Record pattern emphasizes keeping intelligence within models, neglecting to implement foreign keys and unique constraints at the database level can potentially lead to integrity issues.
+Therefore, it's advisable to complement the AR pattern with database-level constraints where appropriate.
+These constraints should have their counterparts explicitly defined in your code using associations and validations to ensure data integrity across both application and database layers

 [foreign key constraints]: #foreign-keys